neuropsychology/neuropsychology.R/Course/Introduction.md

 There you go :wink:

-As for the correlation, it will be the occasion to introduce another useful function, `scale()`, which scale and/or center your variable (or your dataframe).
-Let's say we want to add in our dataframes two variables, the Z score of the Age, and the Z score of the Negative Affect.
+As for the correlation, it will be the occasion to introduce another useful function, `scale()`, that scales and/or center your variable (or your whole dataframe).
+Let's say we want to add in our dataframe two variables, the Z score of the Age, and the Z score of the Negative Affect.
 How do we do that?

 We can add variables on the fly simply by specifying a value for them.
 For example, if you run the line below, it will create a new variable called Z_Age, filled with ones.